Trump’s harsh words on ‘squad’ reinforce dark posts online

 In the 2016 presidential election, Russians relied on a similar online playbook, deploying anti-immigrant and anti-Muslim rhetoric on Facebook, Instagram and Twitter in an effort to boost Trump’s prospects.

-Racially divisive content was the biggest component of the Russian disinformation campaign, according to Ian Vanderwalker, counsel for the Democracy Program at the nonprofit Brennan Center for Justice.
+Racially divisive content was the biggest component of the Russian disinformation campaign, according to Ian Vandewalker, counsel for the Democracy Program at the nonprofit Brennan Center for Justice.
 One Facebook post linked to a Russian agent, for instance, featured a group of women walking in headdresses and asked: “What are they hiding?”

-“A lot of it was fearmongering that was intended to mobilize right-leaning voters,” Vanderwalker said.
+“A lot of it was fearmongering that was intended to mobilize right-leaning voters,” Vandewalker said.
 “Some of it was similar to or echoed themes in Trump’s own campaign.”

 He predicted Russians would revive racially fraught social media content in 2020.

-Note: This story has been corrected to fix the spelling of Vandewalker.